LangDriveCTRL: Natural Language Controllable Driving Scene Editing with Multi-modal Agents: Experiments

 \subsection{Experiment Settings}

-\paragraph{Dataset and Instructions.} We curate 30 diverse scenes from a real-world driving dataset (Waymo Open Dataset \cite{sun2020scalability}), covering different times of day, road types, and weather conditions.
+\mypara{Dataset and Instructions.} We curate 30 diverse scenes from a real-world driving dataset (Waymo Open Dataset \cite{sun2020scalability}), covering different times of day, road types, and weather conditions.
 Our work primarily focuses on vehicle editing in driving scenes, so we select scenes with fewer pedestrians.
-Detailed scene IDs are provided in Table \ref{tab:test_scenes}.
+Detailed scene IDs are provided in the Table \ref{tab:test_scenes}.
 For test instructions, we generate them using GPT-4 \cite{achiam2023gpt}, followed by human filtering.
 For each scene, we generate 4 types of instructions (with 2-3 instructions per type): 1) \textit{removal} (e.g., ``remove the blue sedan in front''); 2) \textit{replacement} (e.g., ``replace the van on the right with a yellow taxi''); 3) \textit{behavior editing} (e.g., ``make the ego vehicle turn left''); 4) \textit{insertion} (e.g., ``insert a black SUV 10 meters in front of the ego vehicle and make it change to the right lane'').

-\paragraph{Baselines.} We use both LLM agent-based (ChatSim \cite{wei2024editable}) and diffusion model-based (Cosmos \cite{ali2025world}) driving scene editors as baselines.
-ChatSim \cite{wei2024editable} and Cosmos \cite{ali2025world} are state-of-the-art open-source methods in their respective categories.
+\mypara{Baselines.} We use both LLM agent-based (ChatSim \cite{wei2024editable}) and diffusion model-based (Cosmos \cite{ali2025world}) driving scene editors as baselines.
+Both are state-of-the-art open-source methods in their respective categories.
 To ensure fair comparison, we strictly follow the original settings of each method.
 We evaluate all methods on the same scene and instruction pairs.
+In addition to existing driving scene editing methods, we also construct a baseline by naively combining an image editing method with an image-to-video method.
+Specifically, we first use ChronoEdit \cite{wu2025chronoedit} to edit the first frame, then apply Wan 2.2 \cite{wan2025wan} to convert the edited first frame into a video, with both stages conditioned on the instruction.
+Please refer to the Section \ref{sec:chronoedit_wan} for details.
+Section \ref{sec:ours_coarse} also includes an ablation study showing that our agent-only pipeline (without video diffusion) outperforms the baselines.

-\paragraph{Implementation Details.}
+\mypara{Implementation Details.}